RiyaChhikara/RiyaChhikara.github.io/index.md

 ---

-### Image Classification using PyTorch on CIFAR-10 datset
+### Know what's in your image

-Explanation
+Implemented an image classification project using PyTorch on the CIFAR-10 dataset.
+Defined a convolutional neural network (CNN), specified the loss function and optimizer, and trained the model on the training set.

 <img src="images/image_classification.png" width = "300">